Privacy Policy

 Any retention period that is required by law or contract; or

-The period in which litigation or investigations might arise in respect of the relevant activity or services
+The period in which litigation or investigations might arise in respect of the relevant activity or services;

-After which, it is likely your Personal Data will no longer be relevant for the purposes for which it was collected and we will delete or destroy it.
+After which, it is likely your personal data will no longer be relevant for the purposes for which it was collected and we will delete or destroy it.

-In some circumstances we may anonymize your Personal Data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.
+In some circumstances we may anonymize your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

 9. YOUR LEGAL RIGHTS

-• Request the transfer of your personal information to another party.
+Request the transfer of your personal data to another party.

-No fee usually required
+No fee usually required:

-You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
+You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

-What we may need from you
+What we may need from you:

-We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
-This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.
+We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
+This is another appropriate security measure to ensure that personal data is not disclosed to any person who has no right to receive it.

-Right to withdraw consent
+Right to withdraw consent:

-In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
+In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal data for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please send us email at privacy@factor.law.
-Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate legal basis for doing so.
+Once we have received notification that you have withdrawn your consent, we will no longer process your personal data for the purpose or purposes you originally agreed to, unless we have another legitimate legal basis for doing so.

-Our response timescales
+Our response timescales:

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is incomplete and we need to write to you for more information or is particularly complex or you have made several requests.
 In these cases, we will notify you and keep you updated.

-The right to complain to a supervisory authority
+The right to complain to a supervisory authority:

-Please see “how to make a complaint”.
+Please see "how to make a complaint" below.

 10. HOW TO MAKE A COMPLAINT

 Data privacy laws are constantly evolving, and we endeavor to maintain best practice.
-However, we recognize that we may not always get it right and if you are not satisfied in the way we handle your Personal Data or you wish to discuss our processes then we would like to hear from you.
+However, we recognize that we may not always get it right and if you are not satisfied in the way we handle your personal data or you wish to discuss our processes then we would like to hear from you.

-Factor Complaint process
+Factor Complaint process:

-EU Supervisory Authority
+EU Supervisory Authority:

 11. GLOSSARY

-Consent: agreement which must be freely given, specific, informed and be an unambiguous indication of the Data Subject’s wishes by which they, by a statement or by a clear positive action, signifies agreement to the Processing of Personal Data relating to them.
+Consent: agreement which must be freely given, specific, informed, and be an unambiguous indication of the data subject's wishes by which they, by a statement or by a clear positive action, signifies agreement to the processing of personal data relating to them.

-Data Subject: a living, identified or identifiable individual about whom we hold Personal Data.
-Data Subjects may be nationals or residents of any country and may have legal rights regarding their Personal Data.
+Data subject: a living, identified or identifiable individual about whom we hold personal data.
+Data subjects may be nationals or residents of any country and may have legal rights regarding their personal data.

-Explicit Consent: consent which requires a very clear and specific statement (that is, not just action).
+Explicit consent: consent which requires a very clear and specific statement (that is, not just action).

-Privacy Notices or Privacy Policies: separate notices setting out information that may be provided to Data Subjects when Factor collects information about them.
-These notices may take the form of general privacy statements applicable to a specific group of individuals (for example, employee privacy notices or the website privacy policy) or they may be stand-alone, one-time privacy statements covering Processing related to a specific purpose.
+Privacy notices or privacy policies: separate notices setting out information that may be provided to data subjects when Factor collects information about them.
+These notices may take the form of general privacy statements applicable to a specific group of individuals (for example, employee privacy notices, or the website privacy policy) or they may be stand-alone, one-time privacy statements covering processing related to a specific purpose.